Create and manage Permission Levels to customize access to important information in Sapling.

 Everything listed above, plus:

-Manager scope: Can managers only see information for direct reports, or indirect reports as well?
+Manager scope: You can decide if managers can see information only for their direct reports, or indirect reports as well.

-Direct Report Platform Visibility: What should managers see when looking at a direct report’s profile?
-For example, should they see their time off balances, or is that something that should be hidden?
+Direct Report Platform Visibility: Choose what managers should see when looking at a direct report’s profile.
+For example: deciding if they see should see remaining time off balances for their direct reports.

 Others Info Visibility: Similar to the “own info” settings for employees, this allows you to toggle access to specific custom tables or profile sections.